daniwe4/ILIAS/setup/README.md

 which may be added as last parameter:
 `php setup/setup.php achieve uicore.buildIlCtrlArtifacts config.json`

+There is also a named objective for **export**.
+The command `php setup/setup.php achieve common.buildExportZip` creates a zip file 'ILIAS_EXPORT.zip' at the location of the call.
+The export also changes the name of the client directory to 'default' so that the import can work with the files.
+The objective 'ilFileSystemClientDirectoryRenamedObjective.php' takes care of the renaming.
+The zip file can then be imported using the install command.

 ## List available objectives
 Calling `php setup/setup.php achieve` without any arguments and options
 or calling `php setup/setup.php achieve --list` will list all available objectives.

 # Migrations